Title Insurance Best Practices

 Striving for Perfection

 Even after the deal is done, Essential Title knows its job is not complete.
-All documents must be delivered to our clients as quickly as possible.
+All documents must be delivered to our customers as quickly as possible.
 Title policy production and delivery is done within 30 days and the insurer’s premium is delivered within 45 days.

 Essential knows that customers want their documents in a quick manner, and underwriters need their funds in a similarly quick fashion.
 Closing documents can be delivered electronically.
 Adopting appropriate procedures for the production, delivery, and remittance of title insurance policies ensures title companies meet their legal and contractual obligations.
 Plus, we think smooth delivery is great customer service too.